Fenchurch Street railway station: Nationalisation and beyond

-Following nationalisation of Britain's railways in 1948, the station transferred under British Railways to the Eastern Region although the old LTSR network west of Gasworks Junction was controlled by the London Midland Region.
-On 20 February 1949, the whole LTS line was transferred to the Eastern Region, yet despite the organisational changes, the old LTSR still was a distinctive system operated by former LTS and LMS locomotives until electrification.
+Following nationalisation of Britain's railways in 1948, the station transferred under British Railways to the Eastern Region, although the old LTSR network west of Gasworks Junction was controlled by the London Midland Region.
+On 20 February 1949, the whole LTS line was transferred to the Eastern Region yet, despite the organisational changes, the old LTSR still was a distinctive system operated by former LTS and LMS locomotives until electrification.

 British Railways electrified the former LTSR line in 1959.
-Electric services began on 6 November 1961 and a full electric timetable was introduced on 18 June the following year.
-In the 1980s, the station roof was dismantled and high-rise office blocks were built above the station leaving the 1854 facade intact.
+Electric services began on 6 November 1961 and a full timetable was introduced on 18 June the following year.
+In the 1980s, the station roof was dismantled and high-rise office blocks were built above it, leaving the 1854 facade intact.